Skip to Content

 Don’t overlook Port Isabel when planning a weekend trip in Texas.
 One of the oldest coastal communities in Texas, Port Isabel is the perfect place to explore one weekend.

-Visitors love seeing the 1800s Isabel lighthouse and enjoy the many water activities the town is famous for.
+Visitors love seeing the 1800s Isabel lighthouse and enjoy the many water activities this Texas coast town is famous for.

-Spend your day fishing, going on a dolphin cruise, or just hanging out in the cute town when you visit Port Isabel.
+When you visit Port Isabel, you can spend the day fishing, going on a dolphin cruise, or just hanging out in the cute town.

 historic building in Fredericksburg, TX